semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 2. Description of why this pattern was detected.
 For example: logic bug, introduces a security vulnerability, bad practice.
 3. An alternative that resolves the issue.
 For example: Use another function, validate data first, and discard the dangerous flag.

-For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

 Use the YAML multiline string operator `>-` when rule messages span multiple lines.
 This presents the best-looking rule message on the command-line without having to worry about line wrapping or escaping the quote or backslash characters.

+For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

 :::info Rule message example
 `mark_safe()` is used to mark a string as *safe* for HTML output.
 This disables escaping and may expose the content to XSS attacks.
 Instead, use `django.utils.html.format_html()` to build HTML for rendering.
 :::

-### Required fields
+### Including additional details with rule metadatazs

 Rules in the Semgrep Registry require specific metadata fields that ensure consistency across the ecosystem in both Semgrep App and Semgrep CLI.
 These fields help users of Semgrep to identify rules in different categories such as:

 - High confidence security rules for CI pipelines.
 - OWASP Top 10 or CWE Top 25 rule packs.
 - Technology.
 For example `react` so it is easy to find `p/react` rule packs.
 - Audit rules with lower confidence intended for code auditors

-#### Metadata

-To help with this effort, we require people to follow a strict list of metadata requirements that enable the above categories:
+To help identify rules in these categories, the following list of metadata is required that enable the above categories:

 - cwe
 - references